 - 20.51 Subject to compliance with the general authentication requirements (SCA-RTS Article 2), the PSP can choose not to apply strong customer authentication where a payer initiates a payment transaction (credit transfer or card payment through the payer's PSP, upon the payer's confirmation) to a payee included in a list of trusted beneficiaries set up by the payer.
-Subject to technical feasibility, application of the exemption is not limited to remote transactions. - 20.52 The exemption can be applied where the list of trusted beneficiaries was created prior to 14 September 2019.
+Subject to technical feasibility, application of the exemption is not limited to remote transactions. - Prior to 14 September 2019.
 Strong customer authentication is required when a payer requests its PSP to create or amend a list of trusted beneficiaries.
 The creation or amendment of such a list may only be done through the ASPSP and not through the services of a PISP or an AISP.